Son Na-eun

-Son Na-eun (Korean: 손나은; born February 10, 1994), known mononymously as Naeun, is a South Korean singer and actress.
+Son Na-eun (Korean: 손나은; born February 10, 1994), known mononymously as Naeun, is a South Korean actress and singer.
 She gained popularity following her debut as a member of the South Korean girl group, Apink.
-Apart from her group's activities, Son has also starred in various television series such as The Great Seer (2012), My Kids Give Me a Headache (2012–2013), Second 20s (2015), Cinderella with Four Knights (2016), The Most Beautiful Goodbye (2017), Dinner Mate (2020), Ghost Doctor (2022) and Agency (2023).
+Apart from her group's activities, Son has also starred in various television series such as The Great Seer (2012), My Kids Give Me a Headache (2012–2013), Second 20s (2015), Cinderella with Four Knights (2016), The Most Beautiful Goodbye (2017), Dinner Mate (2020), Ghost Doctor (2022), Agency (2023) and Romance in the House (2024).

-In April 2021, Son left IST Entertainment and remained a member of Apink until April 8, 2022 before withdrawing from the group.
-Soon after leaving IST, she joined YG Entertainment as an actress.
+In April 2021, Son left IST Entertainment and remained a member of Apink until April 8, 2022, before withdrawing from the group.
+Soon after leaving IST, she is currently active as an actress.

 Life and career

 1994–2010: Early life and career beginnings

 Son was born on February 10, 1994, in Gangnam District, Seoul, South Korea.
 She was born into a family lineage with interest in arts.
 Her mother is an art museum director while her younger sister, named Son Sae-eun, pursues a career in the sports industry as a professional golf player in South Korea.
 She attended Chungdam High School and later transferred to School of Performing Arts Seoul (SOPA), from which she graduated on February 7, 2013.
 That same year, she was accepted into Dongguk University's Department of Theatre and Film with a major in acting.
-She was also chosen as an ambassador for the said university in 2014 alongside Girls' Generation's Yoona and Park Ha-sun.
+She was also chosen as an ambassador for the university, alongside Girls' Generation's Yoona and actress Park Ha-sun, in 2014.

 Originally dreaming to become a painter, Son coincidentally stumbled upon auditions for South Korean record label JYP Entertainment.
 She impulsively attended the auditions and performed "It's Not Love" by Wonder Girls.
 Thereafter, she was notified of passing their audition and subsequently became a trainee under the agency.
 However, she soon moved to Cube Entertainment and continued as a trainee.
 In the midst of training, 16-year-old Son appeared in the music videos "Breath" and "Beautiful" by Beast as its female lead.